KQM-git/TCL/characters/cryo/aloy.md

 ### Easy Does It

 When Aloy is in the party, animals who produce Fowl, Raw Meat, or Chilled Meat will not be startled when party members approach them.

+* Animals still get startled if you get too close to them.
+* Animals still get startled if you kill one of them in a group.

 {% endtab %}

 {% tab title="Ascension 1" %}